-When all three inputs are inactive, the signal will ${\mathsf{Table}\ 1}$ be dark.
+When all three inputs are inactive, the signal will be dark.
 This allows the signalling system to implement approach lighting by making the signal dark with all outputs inactive.
 Since the YL input is never used in combination with either GN or RD, if YL is active with either or both of the other two, the signal will also be dark.
-Table 1 summarizes this as a truth table.
+Table 1 provides a truth table for the inputs RD, YL, and GN.